Last Rights (album): Live performances

 In May 1992, Skinny Puppy embarked on a North American tour with Godflesh and Thought Industry as opening acts.
 The stage show for Last Rights was less overtly violent and grotesque than on previous Skinny Puppy tours, focusing instead on coming to terms with negative emotions.
-During 1990's Too Dark Park tour, the band played clips from Japanese snuff films in the Guinea Pig series and were surprised by the audience reactions; apparently, many perceived the gruesome images as real.
+During 1990's Too Dark Park tour, the band played clips from the Guinea Pig series of Japanese horror films and were surprised by the audience reactions; apparently, many perceived the gruesome images as real.
 Ogre, dismayed by fans who enjoyed the explicit gore for the wrong reasons, wanted to shift the band's live tone to something more conceptual and introspective.
 He considered the Last Rights tour as a maturation, and thought of those 1992 performances as dark inward looks.
 Tim Gore, the band's manager and assistant in designing the Too Dark Park shows, helped Ogre come up with the more nuanced set of theatrics, resulting in Skinny Puppy's most ambitious and prop-heavy tour.

 In preparation for the upcoming Last Rights shows, Ogre and William Morrison recorded and edited sixty-six minutes of backing video to sync up with the live performances.
 This footage was recorded at the same time as the "Killing Game" music video, which was intended to be a sample of the live show.
 Meanwhile, Gore was designing and fabricating the tour's many props and Ogre's many costumes.
 The two main elements, a virtual reality machine and a spinning display of severed heads called the Tree of No Cares, were set up on either side of the stage.
 The VR apparatus, into which Ogre occasionally went throughout the performance, represented his addiction and eventually came to mutate him.
 The backing film was timed so that whenever Ogre entered the machine, his face would appear onscreen and the audience could watch as something attacked and tortured him.
 Each time Ogre emerged from the apparatus, he would be altered.
 Gore also designed an elaborate full-body suit known as the Guiltman.
 Only appearing for the performance of "Left Handshake" at the end of each show, the Guiltman combined imagery of drug abuse and deformed sexuality to represent Ogre at the lowest point of addiction.

-On June 8, 1992 at a concert in Boston, a number of people in the crowd jumped on stage and stole some of Ogre's props.
+On June 8, 1992, at a concert in Boston, a number of people in the crowd jumped on stage and stole some of Ogre's props.
 Gore pursued a thief and was himself punched by a security guard.
 Gore, who had difficulty breathing after the impact, was taken to the hospital, and the guard was fired.